 Licensed businesses may serve alcohol from 5:30 a.m. to 2:30 a.m.
 Monday through Saturday.
 With a special Sunday license they may serve 1:00 p.m to 2:30 a.m. on that day.

-Those selling for off-premises use may do so from 5:30 am to 1:00 a.m.
+Those selling for off-site use may do so from 5:30 am to 1:00 a.m.
 Monday through Saturday.
 With a Sunday license they may sell from 1:00 p.m to 1:00 a.m. on that day.

 Grocery stores, drug stores, and other licensed retailers may sell beer and wine.
-However, only state government monopoly stores sell distilled spirits.
+Yet only state government monopoly stores sell distilled spirits.
 So selection is poor and prices are high.

-Local laws can restrict when businesses can sell or serve alcohol.
-They can and do occasionally prohibit the sale of any alcoholic beverage.
+Local laws (local option) can restrict when businesses can sell or serve alcohol.
+They can and do occasionally prohibit the sale of any alcohol.

 B. Buying Alcohol